 Date: 10-11 December 2013

-The United Nations Office for Sustainable Development (UNOSD) was established in 2011.
-Its purpose is to support governments in implementing international agreements on sustainable development.
-The Office is managed by the Division for Sustainable Development (DSD) of the United Nations Department of Economic and Social Affairs (UNDESA), and supported by the Republic of Korea Ministry of Environment, Yonsei University and the City of Incheon.
+The United Nations Office for Sustainable Development (UNOSD), part of UN in Korea, supports U.N.
+Member States in planning and implementing sustainable development strategies, notably through knowledge sharing, research, training and partnership building.
+The Office, established in 2011, is managed by the Division for Sustainable Development (DSD) of the United Nations Department of Economic and Social Affairs (UNDESA), and supported by the Republic of Korea Ministry of Environment, Yonsei University and the City of Incheon.
 [Read more]

-The 3rd meeting of the Steering Committee of UNOSD will take place on 27 May 2014.
-The meeting will be attended by the representatives of Ministry of Environment, City of Incheon, Yonsei University, UN Department of Economic and Social Affairs and UNOSD.
+The 4th meeting of the Steering Committee of UNOSD took place on 31 March 2015 at the United Nations Headquarters, New York.
+The meeting was attended by the representatives of Republic of Korea, Ministry of Environment, City of Incheon, UN Department of Economic and Social Affairs and UNOSD.
 Read more

 - International Symposium on Sustainable Cities: Empowering Local Governments through Capacity Building and Knowledge Sharing (26 - 28 September 2013)